AVSimulation/SCANeR-Quick-Starts/Pages/HT_Massive_Simulation/HT_Generate_test_cases.md

 3. Now that the test plan is created let’s create an `Exploration` (a test plan may have several Exporations): Select the SCANeR workspace you want, `SAMPLE_COMPUTE_LOCAL` in our case, and the desired scenario, `EVAL_ADAS_CTRL.sce` in our case.
 You’ll have an overview of the scenario content and its available Output variables.
 You can add/edit as many parameters, constraints, etc. as you want.
 Once ready let’s Design the Experiment!

-> Tip: Output variables are automatically defined to vary, nevertheless, if you would like to add another variable to the list of variation, you can 😉
+> Tip: Output variables are automatically defined as varying parameters.
+Nevertheless, you can add other varying parameters manually. 😉

 ![](./assets/ScenarioSelection.png)
 ![](./assets/NewExploration.png)